Mac-Repair-Man/.github/profile/README.md

 Welcome to our GitHub organization!
 We are a team of experienced technicians who provide our clients with reliable and efficient Apple device repair and maintenance services.

 ## Repository Information
 This repository contains the frontend codebase for our company website.
-It's built with modern web technologies, including HTML5, CSS3, and JavaScript, to provide our clients with a seamless and user-friendly experience.
+It's built with modern web technologies, including AstroJS, React, Bootstrap and JQuery to provide our clients with a seamless and user-friendly experience.

 ## Contributing
 We welcome contributions from our team members to improve our website & software.
 Please follow our coding style and conventions before you make any changes.
 You can create a new branch for your changes, commit and push them to the remote repository, and then create a pull request for review.